 November 27, 2012 – Tuesday – Blue Lagoon Resort to Nadi

 Today starts off as usual with my view of the beautiful lagoon and coral reef right outside the front of my villa on my last day at the Blue Lagoon Resort.
 I go down to the restaurant to have some coffee and some yummy toasted homemade bread and a coconut muffin.
 Before I pack this morning, I go for my last snorkel in the lagoon.
 I think the fish know I’m leaving today, because they all crowd around me, and I spot two angelfish for the first time.
 I take some underwater photos, when I didn’t really expect to see anything new this morning.
-After having a shower, put on fresh clothes, pack and check out.
+After having a shower, I put on fresh clothes, finish packing and check out.

 The Turtle Island Airways seaplane flight doesn’t leave Turtle Island until 4PM, so I have some time to kill before the resort launch takes me over there at 3:30PM.
 The Australian couple I arrived with on the seaplane invited me to stay at their villa until I have to leave, so after lunch I take them up on their offer.
 It’s great to sit back on their front porch away from the noise in the restaurant.
 I snooze for a while until it is time to begin my journey home.

 The launch ride to Turtle Island hits some choppy water, so it is a bit rough, but we arrive with perfect timing.
 I spot the seaplane coming over the ridge of the neighbouring island and landing no more than 10 minutes after our arrival at the dock.
 We have another barefoot pilot, and this one has a distinct Montreal accent.
 He is Oli (Oliver), and he tells me the South American pilot that flew us up to Turtle Island last week actually lived in Montreal for 10 years prior to coming down to Fiji to fly seaplanes.
-The flight down to Nadi is uneventful, but the view over the ocean and islands is not as good as when I flew up a week ago, since we are on a southerly course, so the Sun is reflecting off the water much of the time.
+The flight down to Nadi is uneventful, but the view over the ocean and islands is not as good as when I flew up a week ago, since we are on a southerly course, so the Sun is reflecting off the water in front of us much of the time.
 I do get a good photo of First Landing’s Left Foot Island and the Vuda Marina on our approach.
 The seaplane dock is out of commission at the Nadi Bay terminal, so we have to make a wet landing on the beach.

 My first inkling that my departure from Fiji is about to go all wrong is when the passengers from the seaplane finally have time to talk with each other after the flight.
 Apparently some received email messages from Air Pacific that the flight to LA is delayed until 7AM the following morning.
 They were instructed to go directly to a hotel to check in.
 I didn’t get an email notification, and the airline didn’t call me.
 Since I wasn’t notified to do otherwise, I take a taxi to the airport.
 My taxi driver decides to wait for me, since he “has nothing else to do”.
 Chaos greets me as I line up at the check-in counter with the other hapless passengers.
 We all commiserate with each other, since everyone now knows the flight is not leaving this evening.
 Despite the crowds, there is only one check-in clerk, so it takes me about an hour to find out I need to talk with someone else to assign me a hotel to stay the night.
 After I have my hotel assignment and vouchers, Peter my taxi driver takes me to the Grand West Villas, a Best Western hotel near the Nadi airport.

 So I arrived at Nadi airport around 5:30PM this afternoon, and here I sit at 8:30PM still in Nadi in a hotel room, when I should be in the waiting lounge at Nadi airport about to board the 10PM flight to Los Angeles.
 I found out at the airport that Air Pacific cancelled the flight due to mechanical breakdown of their Boeing 747-400 in Sydney, Australia.
 I hear there are passengers who have been waiting in Nadi for three days to leave on flights to LA, so I can expect the worst when I show up tomorrow morning to check in for my flight.
 It is scheduled to depart Nadi at 7AM, with check-in starting at 3:30AM, so I plan to be at the airport by 2:45AM in order to get to the front of the line to obtain that all-important boarding pass.
-I want to be on my way home tomorrow, not sitting around in a Nadi hotel for days on end, waiting for something to happen.
+I want to be on my way home tomorrow, not sitting around in a Nadi hotel for days on end, waiting for something to happen!

 The Grand West Villas is no prize of a hotel.
 The restaurant is open until 10PM to serve dinner to all their unexpected guests from the airline.
 The food is absolutely dreadful: frozen fish grilled, and french fries, pop or water, and zero service.
-This is the worst meal I have eaten in Fiji, and the meals in Fiji have been first rate everywhere else I have stayed until now.
+This is the worst meal I have eaten in Fiji, and I must say the meals in Fiji have been first rate everywhere else I have stayed.
 The rooms are very basic, but clean.
 At least the air-conditioning is working, so I can sleep for a few hours and then see what tomorrow brings.
 I call home to let them know to not pick me up at the airport, and that I will update them when I know more.

 Needless to say, I’m very upset with Air Pacific, and I will avoid flying with them in future.
 I’m not too happy with Air New Zealand either.
 As the ticketing airline for my flights, they have dropped the ball big time by trusting their passengers to an airline partner who is obviously unreliable.